fommil/fpmortals/manuscript/wip.md

 We can attach `Monitor` to our production `Free` application with `.mapSuspension(Monitor).foldMap(interpreter)`.

 This monitor is, of course, side-effecting.
-A pure solution would wrap the existing algebra implementations that perform the monitoring, but we could argue that such an invasive approach to monitoring might influence the behaviour of the application.
-Then again, introducing `Free` for the sole purpose of monitoring is an equally unconvincing argument.
+A pure solution would either use `State` to collate the information for later processing (we'll see how to do this next), or not use `Free` at all and instead wrap the existing algebra implementations with per-algebra monitoring.

 #### Monkey Patching: Part 1